 CloudAMQP offers various monitoring tools.
 These tools will address performance issues promptly and automatically, before they impact your business.
 CloudAMQP monitoring include diagrams for CPU and Memory usage.
 It is possible to activate alarms to be triggered when a part of the system is heavily used and it is easy to view the RabbitMQ log stream direcly in CloudAMQP.

 Receive accurate alerts based on performance anomalies in your application by activating Queue Alarms, Consumers Alarm, CPU Alarms, and Memory Alarms.

-Alarms can be sent to email addresses or as push notifications to webhooks, to slack, to PagerDuty to VictorOps or OpsGenie.
+Alarms can be sent to email addresses, as push notifications to webhooks, to slack, to PagerDuty to VictorOps or OpsGenie.
 When an alarm is triggerd will an alert be sent to everyone specified in the notifications list.
 You need to setup a notification before any of the alarms will work correctly.
 More information about payload sent when using webhook can be found here.

 NOTE: The admin user must have access to all vhosts on the server for the queue and consumer alarms to work correctly.